Benzophenone dosage

 Benzophenone can be analyzed in a wide variety of media and samples:

-- Printing inks and varnishes on packaging
+- Inks and varnishes for printing on packaging

-- Plastic films and multi-layer materials
+- Plastic films and multilayer materials

 - Finished products (resins, coatings, adhesives)